deadzg/knowledge-share/Java-Ecosystem/Spring/spring-basics.md

 - Java system properties
 - Operating system variables
 - application.properties files
 *Note*: `application.properties` has the lowest precendence

+## Logging
+Spring Boot 2.1 onwards supports the logging groups.
+For this declare the group via `logging.group` configuration property

+Then apply the logging level to the group at one shot.

+Eg:
+Create a logging group dao: `logging.group.dao=com.smalwe.dao, com.smalwe.repo`

+Set the log level of group dao to info: `logging.level.dao=DEBUG`

 ## JPA
 - Java Persistence API